Bilbao: Healthcare

 The public healthcare system is served and managed by the Basque healthcare system (Osakidetza), which has a network of medical centres established across the city.
 The most relevant hospital of the city is the Basurto Hospital, located in the Basurto-Zorroza district.
 It was opened in 1908 after ten years of construction, and it was built due to the fast increase of population in the late 19th century.
 Its design was based on the Eppendorf Hospital of Hamburg, in (Germany), one of the most modern at the time.
 In 2008 the hospital was named the best hospital in customer support in Spain.

-However, the two largest hospitals that provide healthcare services to the inhabitants of the city are located outside of the city limits: the University Hospital of Gurutzeta/Cruces in neighboring Barakaldo and the Galdakao-Usansolo Hospital in Galdakao.
+However, the two largest hospitals that provide healthcare services to the inhabitants of the city are located outside of the city limits: the University Hospital of Gurutzeta/Cruces in neighbouring Barakaldo and the Galdakao-Usansolo Hospital in Galdakao.
 Other minor public hospitals located in the city include the Santa Marina Hospital and the Hospital of Urduliz, located in the metropolitan area.